 “These palpitations can occur in people with heart disease or in those who are healthy,” says cardiologist Matthew Kaminski, MD.
 “But for healthy people, these skipped heartbeats are usually harmless or benign and typically not a concern.”

 He notes, however, that occasionally a healthy person discovers a heart abnormality after taking OTC allergy or cold medicine.
-He says to contact your doctor if the palpitations last for more than 30 minutes or if you notice symptoms of lightheadedness or shortness of breath.
+“Contact your doctor if the palpitations last for more than 30 minutes or if you notice symptoms of lightheadedness or shortness of breath,” Dr. Kaminski says.

-“Oftentimes, the heart doctor may overlook this topic because there are so many other things that he or she must highlight with the patient,” Dr. Kaminski says.
+“Oftentimes, the heart doctor may overlook this topic because there are so many other things that they must bring to the patient’s attention,” Dr. Kaminski says.

 His advice?
-If you have high blood pressure, abnormal arrhythmia, supraventricular tachycardia (SVT) or congestive heart failure, you should avoid OTC medicines that contain a decongestant (they usually carry a “D” after the name).
+If you have high blood pressure, atrial fibrillation, supraventricular tachycardia (SVT) or congestive heart failure, you should avoid OTC medicines that contain a decongestant (they usually carry a “D” after the name).

 Dr. Kaminski specifically recommends against using pseudoephedrine.
 (Because it also can be used to make illegal methamphetamine, or “meth,” a highly addictive stimulant, pharmacies must store these drugs in a secure location.)

 You reach for a decongestant to help clear a runny, stuffy nose.
-A decongestant eases congestion by constricting the blood vessels.
+A decongestant eases congestion by constricting the blood vessels in your nasal passages.
 This dries up nasal mucus.

 1. Try a saline nasal spray to relieve your congestion.